Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 These features subtly render them both more casual and more appropriate for places beyond the ballpark.
 Invest in one that won't lose its shape after a few wears.
-The style certainly isn't going anywhere —the wildest innovations been this ambitious bill — so stock up on ones you'll own forever.
-Worst case scenario they become a sought after vintage piece with a storied past life.
+The style certainly isn't going anywhere —the wildest innovations have been this ambitious bill — so stock up on ones you'll own forever.
+Worst case scenario they become a sought-after vintage piece with a storied past life.

 Unflattering details like embroidered logos, weird tags or odd fits altogether aren’t always easy to avoid.
 In fact, you’d need to see most of these hats firsthand to know whether there’s a logo at the rear, a leather strap or a nylon one or extra fabric on top.
 Luckily we have, and we’ll point out potential problems as they arise.

 With consistent hat-wearing comes a serious issue: hat hair.
 You know, when you slip out of that warm hat and your hair goes every which way, or, on the contrary, it looks like you combed it straight down with super glue?
 There's a fix, I promise, that isn't just wetting your hair in your work's bathroom or the restroom in the rear of the restaurant.